Light-HD/jetsonmitrccar/Firmwares/arduino/README.md

 To add Custom Messages to Arduino,please refer to http://wiki.ros.org/rosserial_arduino/Tutorials/Adding%20Custom%20Messages

 rc_msgs package is a ROS package.
 Please make sure to copy to catkin workspace and catkin_make.
+This is a custom package we have created for easy interfacing from arduino.
+It is located under the catkin workspace repository.

 **TODO script/commands for copying**